hifreedo/up9rade/_posts/2018-09-28-neural-network-grade-6.md

 Hooray!
 We are in the CNN stage.

 Reasons for CNN:
-If you remember in our last post: [mini version with Mnist]({{site.url}}/2018/09/09/neural-network-grade-5.html), we implemented 2 hidden layers' network manually, which could yield with accuracy of 97.5% with a 1000 hidden nodes.
-Which is great, but with one major defect, the training time is unbearable, with 1000 hidden nodes.
+If you remember in our last post: [mini version with Mnist]({{site.url}}/2018/09/09/neural-network-grade-5.html), we implemented 2 hidden layers' network manually, which could yield with accuracy of 97.5% with a 1000 hidden nodes layer.
+Which is great, but with one major defect, the training time is unbearable.

 In short, with CNN, we will achieve better result with fewer training time.
 Something like a faster car with a lot of fuel-efficient.